bahnson/bahnson.github.io/_posts/2019-03-01-c-cpp-coding-guides.markdown

 ## Documentation

 * Document the principles of design (essential classes/entities and their relationships)
 * Document the principles of the architecture, e.g. which components run where and talk to whom using which channels.
+Component, Deployment, Sequence diagrams are applicable.
-* Document the essential control flows, e.g. startup and command/event processing
+* Describe the essential control flows, e.g. startup and command/event processing.
+Sequence diagrams are applicable
-* Don't get obsessed with UML
+* Don't get obsessed with UML details.
+Diagrams are means of communication.
+Overloaded and overly complicated diagrams impede communication.
 * Don't get obsessed with doc generators.
-Write meaningful code and use this code to discuss and reason about a program
+Write meaningful code and use this code to discuss and reason about a program.

 ## Safety & Security

 * Perform input validation on component boundaries where IPC or File IO happens
 * Don't rely on client-side input validation
 * Know about implicit type conversions and avoid them
-* More to come
+* More to come here ...

 ## Static Code Analysis